5 Parenting Mistakes We Make with Our Children

 Common Parenting Mistakes

-We know.
-Kids spend the day asking questions, telling us things and making imaginative comments that we don’t always understand.
-Be patient and listen to each word your child says as if it were the most important thing in the world because, in reality, it is.
+We know that kids spend the day asking questions, telling us multiple things, and making imaginative comments that we don’t always understand.
+However, be patient and listen to each word your child says as if it were the most important thing in the world because, in reality, it is.

-If you don’t pay attention to them, or tell them that you’re busy or don’t have time, there will come a day when your child will stop telling you things and will prefer to lock themselves in their room with the computer, which is dangerous.
+If you don’t pay attention to them, tell them that you’re busy or don’t have time, there will come a day when your child will stop telling you things.
+Then your child will prefer to lock themselves in their room with the computer, which can be dangerous.